hikeventures/hikeventures.github.io/_posts/performance/2016-05-11-best-camera-bags-cases.markdown

 For packrafting and kayaking, I would like to have a camera bag which is completely waterproof.

-I would probably go for one of the following camera cases for my next packrafting and kayaking trip.
+My personal choice for watersports is the <a href="http://amzn.to/29zNP9o" rel="nofollow">Aquapac Waterproof SLR Camera Case</a> or the <a href="https://www.amazon.com/gp/product/B0051QYF5E/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B0051QYF5E&linkCode=as2&tag=hikeve-20&linkId=b35f232fa3758e5efbfc6f9d4e425fbd" rel="nofollow">Pelican 1200 case</a>.

 ---

 ### Best camera bags for urban exploration and traveling

 When I take my camera to the city, I prefer to have a camera bag which looks a bit more stylish and has more pockets.
+I would probably pick the <a href="http://amzn.to/2j0FSLB" rel="nofollow">Thule Aspect DSLR/ILC Shoulder Bag</a> or the <a href="http://amzn.to/29vFJkX">ONA The Bowery Camera Bag</a>

 ---